JiqueGR/BancoProject/README.md

-Projeto de Banco na linguagem Python

-Utilização de API para cotação do Dólar e Euro

-Banco de dados SQL Server
+É necessário a instalação do banco de dados SQL e as bibliotecas utilizadas.